ctsmit/CTWeather/README.md

 - **Vanilla CSS** for styling

+- **openweathermap Api** for weather data

 # Credits
 Thank you to Cycle 28 and our amazing teachers:
 - Tishana Trainor
 - Kasper Kain

+the visual style inspired by https://dribbble.com/shots/18425258-Srawana-Weather-Dashboard-Design